julienloizelet/docker-magento1/README.md

 # Docker for an already existant project on Magento 1.✕
-> Use it to manage a new Magento 1 project with docker and docker-compose.
+> Use it to manage a Magento 1 project with docker and docker-compose.
 By "already existant project On Magento 1.✕", I mean a project based on Magento 1.✕ version (community or enterprise) for which you have sources and database.

 Originally forked from [andreaskoch/dockerized-magento](https://github.com/andreaskoch/dockerized-magento).